DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

       - developing a formalized security structure containing a security policy, standards, baselines guidlines, and procedures
       - documentation to establish written policies
       - disseminating the information to the organization
+      - Due diligence is knowing what should be done and planning for it.
+      - Due diligence is developing a formalized security structure containing a security policy, standards, baselines, guidelines, and procedures.
   - **Due care**: practicing the individual activities that maintain the due diligence effort; due care is about your legal responsibility within the law or within org policies to implement your org’s controls, follow security policies, do the right thing and make reasonable choices
   - Security documentation is the security policy
+  - Due care is doing the right action at the right time.
+  - Due care is the continued application of a security structure onto the IT infrastructure of an organization.
   - After establishing a framework for governance, security awareness training should be implemented, including all new hires, who complete the security awareness training as they come on board, and existing employees who should recertify regularly (typically yearly)
   - ***The Prudent Man Rule*** requires that a fiduciary, such as a senior executives and trustee, act with the care, skill, prudence, and diligence that a prudent person acting in a like capacity would use.
 FOrmalised by the Federal Sentencing Guidelines released in 1991 provided punishment guidelines to help federal judges interpret computer crime laws.